nluhmann/AGapEs/README.md

 * ``` $DIR/results/gapFilling_partial/ ``` - assemblies and partial gap filling results for not completely filled simple gaps
 * ``` $DIR/results/gapFilling_partial_IS/ ``` - assemblies and partial gap filling results for not completely filled IS gaps

+!!!

+templates/
+  contains for each ancestral gap the template gap sequence together with its flanking marker sequences, for IS-annotated gaps all template alternatives are given
+  The header of each file is:
+  >gapID   leftMarker rightMarker length       gapStart-gapEnd

 **CHECKPOINT 2**:
 Based on the gap filling results, the conflicting components as summarized in $DIR/conflicts.info have to be solved manually.
 Before running the finishing phase, the two files ``` $DIR/results/scaffold/adjacencies_kept ``` and ``` $DIR/results/scaffold/adjacencies_discarded ``` have to be adjusted accordingly.